4Nuster/4Nuster/README.md

 # Greetings!
 Me name's Yassine Bacha
 ### Frontend Developer | MSc in Computer Vision
 #### Interested in:
+ 🖥 Web development<br>
- - Game Development and Virtual Reality
+ 👾 Game Development and Virtual Reality<br>
- - Artificial Intelligence and Machine Learning
+ 🤖 Artificial Intelligence and Machine Learning<br>
- - Graphic Design
+ 🖌 Graphic Design<br>
- - UI/UX
+  👆 UI/UX

 <!--
 **4Nuster/4Nuster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.